gituser10291010/kodi-fanart-addon-screensaver/README.md

 ## How It Works

 The screensaver randomly selects movies from your Kodi library that have both fanart and poster artwork available.
-It displays the fanart as a full-screen background, then after a configurable delay, overlays the movie poster in the bottom-left corner along with the movie title and year (if enabled).
+It displays the fanart as a full-screen background, then after a configurable delay, overlays the movie poster in the top-left corner along with the movie title and year (if enabled).

 ## Configuration Options